turbot/steampipe-docs/docs/cloud/integrations/deepnote.md

 [Deepnote](https://deepnote.com/sign-up) works with any web browser.

 To create a new connection, first click on `Projects` to create a new project.
 Then click `Create new` from the `Integrations` tab on the right sidebar, select `PostgreSQL` and enter the connection details.
+If your connection is protected, you might need to [whitelist](https://deepnote.com/docs/authorize-deepnote-ip-addresses) Deepnote's IP adresses.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/deepnote-connection-success.png" />